pezzking/freelens-ai-extension/docs/BASE_AGENT.md

-📡 Base Agent for Freelens-AI
+# Base Agent for Freelens-AI 📡
 The Base Agent for Freelens-AI is a multi-agent AI workflow designed to assist users with Kubernetes-related tasks.
 It intelligently responds to user queries and interacts with your cluster using a set of built-in tools — all with optional human approval.

-🛠️ Features
+# Features 🛠️
 Cluster Analyzer
 Scans a specified Kubernetes namespace for warning events, providing clear explanations and actionable remedies for each issue.